Extended phase-space symplectic integration for electron dynamics: E x B model

-Figure~\ref{fig:ExB1} shows the (a) accuracy and (b) efficacy of extended symplectic integration as functions of the propagation time step for an ensemble of 500 trajectories with initial conditions randomly selected over $0\leq x,y\leq2\pi$ and propagated over 500 periods of the electrostatic potential.
-For each, we compare the results as measured by the phase-space distance between the copies (black curves) and conservation of energy as defined in Eq.~\eqref{eq:energy_conservation} (blue).
-In panel~(a) we see that, below a time step $dt\approx0.15$, both the distance and error curves exhibit a clear $4^{\rm th}$-order convergence rate matching our choice of split operator scheme.
+Figure~\ref{fig:ExB1} shows the accuracy and efficacy of extended symplectic integration as functions of (a) the propagation time step and (b) the CPU run time, for an ensemble of 500 trajectories with initial conditions randomly selected over $0\leq x,y\leq2\pi$ and propagated over 500 periods of the electrostatic potential.
+For each, we compare the results as measured by the phase-space distance between the copies (black and gray curves) and conservation of energy as defined in Eq.~\eqref{eq:energy_conservation} (blue curves).
+In panel~(a) we see that, below a time step $dt\approx0.15$, all the error in energy curves exhibit a clear $4^{\rm th}$-order convergence rate matching our choice of split operator scheme.
 Above $dt\approx0.15$, both the distance and error quickly degrade -- faster than $4^{\rm th}$ power -- and the mapping associated with the propagation scheme loses track of the true ${\bf E}\times {\bf B}$ dynamics.
-Panel~(b) investigates the efficacy of the schemes, defined as the CPU time required to reach a certain accuracy in the simulation.
-As expected, the run time necessary to achieve a certain accuracy increases with the required accuracy.
-One interesting feature is the cross-over between a sharp decrease between time steps $0.3$ and $0.15$ for which the needed CPU time increase is modest (less than double), but the gain in accuracy is significant (more than 8 orders of magnitude).
-This could help define an optimal trade-off between efficacy and accuracy, which is here found at $dt\approx 0.15$.
-It should be noted that a time step of $0.15$ corresponds approximately 40 intermediate points in one period of the electrostatic potential.
+Even though this quick decrease is present for all the methods, we notice that this is much less pronounced for the midpoint and symmetric projection methods.
+In addition, when the restraint method follows this $4^{\rm th}$-order trend (below a time step of 0.15), all the methods (restraint, midpoint and symmetric projection) provide approximately the same error in energy.
+However, what distinguishes them is the CPU time necessary to reach that precision in energy.